or-ni-thology/disorienteering/README.md

 *Compass tool with ‘Pataphysical egg function*

-> A machine for hiding and finding imaginary eggs.
-One user lays an egg upon the map — by chance, or by hand; another is given only its code, and must follow the snipe’s bill to the Particular.
-The compass is *ova here*; the map is *ova there*.

 **Live:** [or-ni-thology.cloud](https://or-ni-thology.cloud/disorienteering) · **Licence:** [CC0 1.0](LICENSE) — public domain, take it, change it, no credit needed

 ---